xenify-io/litepaper/README.md

 Xenify places utmost importance on providing an exceptional user experience, with a primary focus on creating a platform that is both intuitive and user-friendly.
 The onboarding process is designed to be seamless, offering clear instructions and guidance that empower users to effortlessly navigate the platform.

 Setting itself apart from traditional decentralised exchanges, Xenify eliminates the need for users to provide liquidity.
 Instead, it operates as a cross-chain aggregator, leveraging APIs to obtain the most favourable exchange rates and minimal fees from multiple decentralised exchanges.
 This approach simplifies the user experience and facilitates seamless single-click transactions across different blockchain networks.
-Users can actively engage with Xenify through a range of functions, including token swaps, burning XEN or YSL, staking or unstaking XNF, and recycling or claiming rewards.
+Users can actively engage with Xenify through a range of functions, including token swaps, burning vXEN or YSL, staking or unstaking XNF, and recycling or claiming rewards.
 The platform not only delivers a smooth experience for users but also actively rewards them for using the protocol through the daily reward cycle distribution.

 This incentive model ensures that Xenify users are consistently recognised for their participation and encourages continued usage of the platform.
 Additionally, users can conveniently monitor their XNF position and accrued rewards, allowing them to easily claim or unlock their XNF tokens with just a few clicks.
 By adopting this user-centric approach, Xenify remains accessible to both novice and experienced users alike.